artinlesani73-dev/APP-for-NANO/docs/3D_MODEL_VIDEO_FEATURE_PLAN.md

 ### 2.1 Core Concept

 Users can generate AI videos using the same workflow as image generation.
 Enter a prompt, optionally select reference images for style/content guidance, and generate a video that appears on the canvas.
 Videos have the same features as images: tagging, selection, use as reference for further generations.

+All video generation controls remain in the **right-side IDE panel** so prompts, reference selections, and duration/aspect inputs stay aligned with existing parameter editing conventions.
+Only upload-related buttons live in the left inline toolbar; generation features do not move into the canvas toolbar.

 ### 2.2 User Flow